 OverOps allows users to hide errors, in situations exactly like this.
 This way OverOps will not capture or handle this exception going forward.

-- I am trying to customize my dashboard to show me errors for just one JVM, but it doesn’t seems to save this view between sessions.
+- I am trying to customize the dashboard to show errors for just one JVM, but this view is not saved between sessions.
 Do I need to re-set this every time?

-Not at all!
-OverOps allows users to customise preset filters, so that you can navigate quickly and comfortably between different views.
+OverOps allows users to customize preset filters, so that you can navigate quickly and comfortably between different Views.
 Using the preset filters, you can make more elaborate filtering, combining several categories (i.e. error type, time frame, JVM/server…).
-To learn more about this, check out this article.
+To learn more, click here.

-- Is there a way to find events by the message of the exception?
+- How can I find events by the message of the exception?